Skip to content

 Overview

 Venture through the natural splendor of New Zealand's Southern Alps and the stillness of Australia 's rugged Outback.
 Delve into the underwater world of the Great Barrier Reef.
-Take a “Dreamtime tour” in the Outback, introducing you to Aboriginal life and culture.
+Take a tour of Mossman Gorge in the Daintree Rainforest, introducing you to Aboriginal life and culture.
 Tour Sydney Opera House with an expert guide.
 Enjoy a delightful dinner cruise of Sydney Harbour.
 Meet Australia and New Zealand's famous wildlife up-close.
-Settle in for a 3-night stay in Queenstown.
+Settle in for a three-night stay in Queenstown.
 Cruise Milford Sound.
-From Alice Springs and Uluru (Ayers Rock) to snow-capped peaks and fjords, explore the diverse wonders of the lands Down Under.
+From tropical Cairns and Outback Uluru (Ayers Rock) to snow-capped peaks and fjords, explore the diverse wonders of the lands down under.

 Year Round Offers